Best Delonghi Coffee Machines

 • 4.3 Inch touch screen display

-• “Bean Adapt” technology to automatically troubleshoot the grinding, dosage and temperature depending on the bean.
+• “Bean Adapt” technology to automatically fix the grinding, dose and temperature depending on the bean.

-• Flat burr coffee grinder with 7 grind settings
+• Flat burr coffee mill with 7 grind settings

 • Removable washable brew group